 When it comes to hyphen and number use in your website name, strictly avoiding them is advisable, as recalling whether a domain has or doesn’t have a hyphen, or has a written or character number, is an easy way to frustrate your visitors before they’ve even landed on your site.

-- Don’t buy a website name that’s intentionally similar to an existing website
+- Don’t buy a domain name that’s intentionally similar to an existing website

 Don’t even attempt to gain online traction by opting for a minor alteration to an existing website.
 Doing so will only taint your brand before you’ve so much as bagged your first customer (and yes, that includes website names that just add an ‘s’ onto the end, such as copying www.greatwebsitename.com to make it www.greatwebsitenames.com).